liweinan/tcprest/README.md

 	"HelloWorldResource/sayHelloFromTo({{SmFjaw==}}:::{{THVjeQ==}})"

-Please not "THVjeQ==" and "SmFjaw==" are base64 encoded strings.
+Please note that "THVjeQ==" and "SmFjaw==" are base64 encoded strings.
 TcpRestServer will try to find proper Mapper to decode the parameters.

 ## Usage Tips